jsmolka/blog/content/posts/horizons/index.md

 > Go on then, Icarus, take your turn<br>
 > You'll never go through thеm<br>

-He refuses to change and repeats the same mistakes over and over again, but blames the world around him for his failure, destined to repeat the cycle, _always the victim_.
+He refuses to change and repeats the same mistakes over and over again, but blames the world around him for his failure --- _always the victim_.

 ![](img/symbol-icarus.png)
 {.w-25}